It’s been a busy year with a lot of changes, both Covid-related and otherwise. As is my custom, here’s my update for this circle around the sun.

 Hobbies and other personal pursuits took a back seat to everything else during the craziest and most challenging work year of my life.
 I’ve just recently started photographing again after feeling very unenthusiastic for many months.
 A friend recommended that even though I am working in digital, I invest in a new printer and start producing prints, since I had always enjoyed a tangible result even if I didn’t share it with anybody else.
 It’ll never be the same as the darkroom work that I enjoyed years ago, but I’m feeling good about having something that I can share other than electronically.
 And new interesting skills to learn.

 The motorcycle just sold after a very brief time on the market.
-I took advantage of an insane resale market and sold it for more than I paid two years ago!
-There’s not much point having a motorcycle in Seattle in the winter, so I can reconsider what makes sense in the Spring if I care to.
+After a few long trips the past couple of summers, I decided it was just a bit too cramped for me after more than and hour or two.
+(Oddly, I had no such problems with the Honda I had in New Zealand, despite it being a smaller bike!)
+So I took advantage of an insane resale market and sold it for more than I paid two and a half years ago.
+There’s not much point having a motorcycle in Seattle in the winter, so I can reconsider what makes sense in the Spring.
 I have found that long motorcycle trips in the US are a lot less fun than in New Zealand.
-Perhaps in the coming year, another New Zealand trip might be possible.
+Perhaps in the coming year, another New Zealand motorcycle trip might be possible.
 (Not holding my breath.)

 Whether you celebrate this holiday or not, I wish you a fantastic year to come.